bingeli1212/nitrile-preview/doc/DOC-diagram.md

   express a floating point number.
 It could also be a "save:<string>" and "load:<string>" where <string> expresses a string.

-+ set debug 1

-  Set it to 1 to enable debug, which is to allow for each comment line to be sent to the console log.

 The 'refx', 'refy', and 'refs' parameters can be set at any point during a drawing.
 It can be compared to a "transform" of a SVG